gumaerc-testorg/15.es718-spring-2015/content/pages/activities/day-one.md

 Plan for Day One
 ----------------

-*   Introduction to global health ([90-minute lecture (PDF - 2.9MB)]({{< baseurl >}}/resources/mit15_es718s15_day1))
+*   Introduction to global health ({{% resource_link 1d30ee4c-7be3-ed6a-b58e-16e96e64c436 "90-minute lecture (PDF - 2.9MB)" %}})
 *   In–class study: Web and literature research on issues in child development, mental health, and chronic disease in India, via an assigned set of resources—readings, websites, podcasts, and videos.
-Study the resources in pairs, then prepare a [briefing]({{< baseurl >}}/pages/deliverables/brief-reviews).
+Study the resources in pairs, then prepare a {{% resource_link 73d9899a-4d25-0e78-d8b6-d61f04fa3995 "briefing" %}}.
 Think of this as a three-bullet review assignment: What's the particular resource about, in a nutshell?
 What is really great / interesting / valuable?
-What is missing? _[Read students' Brief Reviews]({{< baseurl >}}/pages/deliverables/brief-reviews)_
+What is missing? _{{% resource_link 73d9899a-4d25-0e78-d8b6-d61f04fa3995 "Read students' Brief Reviews" %}}_
 *   Rapid–fire peer briefing: Share with all classmates some key highlights from what you have learned from your assigned global health resource.
 *   Form cluster groups.
 Choose one of the following topics: Managing and helping people with dementia; Maternal mental health; Child development and disabilities, especially autism; Addiction and interventions focusing on alcohol.